thudfactor/thudfactor/src/content/books/the-cipher.md

 openlibrary: OL21243717W
 ---

-When a mysterious hole appears in the floor of the storage room of Nicolas and Nakota's apartment building, the "Funhole" becomes their entire purpose in a story that's a bit like Lord of the Flies but it's starving artists.
+When a mysterious hole appears in the floor of the storage room of Nicolas and Nakota's apartment building, the "Funhole" becomes their entire purpose.
+The story is a bit like Lord of the Flies but with starving artists.